VIA Kaskad: History

-Many of their early songs were based on poems written by Soviet military officers.
-The poem’s words were revised to become lyrics set to music that had been arranged, and Kaskad would then perform these.
+Alongside preexisting songs from Cascade, the ensemble drew on the words of soldiers' poems.
+Sukhov would take these and arrange them for different instruments and also clean up the words.
 Initially, Soviet officials did not like the “freedom of expression” the group used to sing about the Soviet-Afghan War.
 They were forced to perform their songs “underground”.
 These would be in remote military bases, and the songs could not be performed in cities like Kabul.
 Their songs were recorded on cassettes and became immensely popular amongst soldiers.
-They smuggled tapes out of the country in socks, soles, and heels.
+However, they were forbidden to be sent across the border, as Kaskad's songs were listed at the border alongside banned items like weapons, ammunition, and drugs.
+Sukhov discovered a method to unwind tapes, wrap it in a postcard, cover it in paper, put it in an envelope, and send it off.
+In the envelope was instructions on how to rewind the tape.
+Hundreds then began taking Kaskad's songs across the border into the Soviet Union.
 In 1985, the group was finally greenlit.